jhpyle/docassemble/_docs/documents.md

 Note that when you use [`docx template file`], the user is normally provided with both a PDF file and a DOCX file.
 The PDF file is generated by converting the DOCX file to PDF format.
-To hide the PDF file, set `valid formats` to `docx` only.
+To hide the PDF file, set `valid formats` sub-component to `docx` only.

-# <a name="template file code"></a>Using code to find a template file
+# <a name="template file code"></a>Using Code to Find a Template File

-Typically, when you refer to a filename in an `attachments` block using `pdf template file` or `docx template file`, you refer to a file in the `data/templates` directory of a [package], or the ["Templates" folder] of the [Playground].
+Typically, when you refer to a filename in an `attachments` component/block using the `pdf template file` or `docx template file` sub-component/component, you refer to a file in the `data/templates` directory of a [package], or the ["Templates" folder] of the [Playground].

-Alternatively, you can refer to files using code.
+Alternatively, you can refer to files using a `code` sub-subcomponent.

 {% include side-by-side.html demo="template-code" %}

-The `code` needs to refer to a [Python] expression (e.g., a variable name).
+The `code` sub-subcomponent needs to refer to a [Python] expression (e.g., a variable name).
 The expression can return:

 * A [`DAFile`].